R-WoM: Retrieval-augmented World Model For Computer-use Agents: Appendix

 \section{Appendix}

 \textbf{Roadmap}: Section~\ref{app:probing_task} introduces the design details of our probing task.
 Section \ref{app:tutorial} introduces the tutorial collection, annotation and retrieval approach for our experiments.
 Section~\ref{app:implementation_detail} presents the implementation details of R-WoM, including action space definition and prompt design.
-Section~\ref{app:additional-results} presents additional experimental results.
+Section~\ref{app:cost_perf_tradeoff} presents our discussion of cost-performance tradeoff and our further cost optimization of R-WoM.
+Section~\ref{app:failure_analysis} shows our deep analysis of the failure cases of R-WoM.
+Section \ref{app:more_ablations} shows more results of our ablation studies.